 The added intelligent features, such as for example motion sensors, recognize movement allowing the system to dim the light when there is no demand for it.
-The system is composed of LED tubes that are programmable, working completely autonomous by communicating with other tubes over bluetooth.
+The system is composed of LED tubes that are programmable, working completely autonomously by communicating with other tubes over Bluetooth.

 The result: The lighting system of LEDCity can reduce the energy consumption of switchable LED luminaires by 90%.

-Akenza made their system compatible with the interface of Regent Lighting’s free-standing luminaires in order to monitor live occupancy and room climate data.
+akenza made their system compatible with the interface of Regent Lighting’s free-standing luminaires in order to monitor live occupancy and room climate data.
 This enables anyone to check instant availability of meeting rooms, desk spaces, and communal office space in real-time.
-Additionally, it offers the opportunity to optimise the environment.
+Additionally, it offers the opportunity to optimize the environment.

-The visualisation of work desks helps employees to easily find an available desk.
+The visualization of work desks helps employees to easily find an available desk.
 On the other hand, a facility manager has a tool ready, to monitor and judge on his building capacity.

-Room climate values such as temperature, Co2, TVOC and humidity detects discrepancies and informs users via the dashboard about the actual values.
+Room climate values such as temperature, CO2, TVOC, and humidity detect discrepancies and inform users via the dashboard about the actual values.

-With Akenza’s Rule Engine, notifications are triggered as an Email, SMS or webhook, if a certain threshold is reached.
-A facility manager or building owner is therefore always informed about the building status.
+With akenza’s Rule Engine, notifications are triggered as an email, SMS, or webhook, if a certain threshold is reached.
+A facility manager or building owner is therefore always informed about the building's status.

 Astra-Led Ltd. provides adaptive lighting solutions that focus on the improvement of well being, while simultaneously reducing operating and maintenance costs.
 They promise their customers a creative and technical solution in the form of a lighting system, which aesthetically blends with the architecture, offering the alternative of even upgrading the existing infrastructure.